Skip to content

 • For how long > a 2-year term, until someone terminates the contract, until sold out, etc.

-• If it’s an exclusive design > meaning no one else can use this either forever and ever or temporarily.
+• If it’s an exclusive design > meaning no one else can use this either forever or temporarily.

 • What the payment terms are > which we went over in the section above